 Faster note repetition and superior expressiveness is possible with these keyboards because each key has 3 sensors dedicated to deciphering the slightest nuances.

-The keys also feel lighter on the high end, and progressively heavier towards the low end, emulating the way the weight of the keys on acoustic pianos.
+The keys also feel lighter on the high end, and progressively heavier towards the low end, emulating the way the weight of the keys on acoustic pianos feel.

 There are a total of four levels of touch sensitivity, also counting the off mode.
 Going from soft through medium and ultimately hard, the dynamic range increases, enabling a wider expressiveness.
 You will have to push the keys much harder, though to obtain a fortissimo.